You would think I realized my marriage was over the day I found out my husband was having an affair.

 I was angry that my marriage had failed.

 I was angry that my co-parenting relationship had failed.

 I was angry that I handed over money that should have been used on the girls to a lawyer.

 I was angry that I hadn’t done it sooner.

 I was angry that I let my emotions get the best of me at times.

 I was angry that someone I loved so much could hurt me and our girls so deeply.But… I soon realized that I was a lot happier.
 The depression that plagued my life started to lift.
-The self doubt that controlled my every thought disappeared, and despite my new role as a single mother, my energy levels began increasing.
+The self doubt that controlled my every thought disappeared, and despite my new role as a single mother my energy levels increased.
 I didn’t expect this but I sure did embrace it.
 I made a vow to myself to see this through, to stay strong, and to never let another man take away my self worth.

 I took my life back.